savend/Trinat-Marks/README.md

 6) The mark is then displayed in all scales.

-7) If the mark Sufficient is not reached, the number is displayed in red, otherwise in green.
+7) If the mark isn´t sufficient, the mark should be displayed in red, otherwise in green.

 8) Furthermore there is the possibility to reset all marks.